iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 ## Encryption
 WPA2 uses **AES** while WPA uses **TKIP** to encrypt packet content.
 Even if both are encryption's methods, AES is more secure (because it uses longer encryption keys).
-This makes it impossible for an hacker to read a captured packet.
+This makes it nearly impossible for an hacker to read a captured packet.

 The PTK contains several keys.
 Several keys are derived from the PTK: